OpenNMT/OpenNMT-tf/CONTRIBUTING.md

 *You want to share some code, that's great!*

 * If you want to contribute with code but are unsure what to do,
-  * search for *TODO* comments in the code: these are small dev tasks that should be addressed at some point
+  * search for *TODO* comments in the code: these are small dev tasks that should be addressed at some point.
   * look for GitHub issues marked with the *help wanted* label: these are developments that we find particularly suited for community contributions.
 * If you are planning to make a large change to the existing code, consider asking first on [the forum](http://forum.opennmt.net/) or [Gitter](https://gitter.im/OpenNMT/OpenNMT-tf) to confirm that it is welcome.